cs160-berkeley/website/grading.md

 - 24 hours — 48 hours:  -20%
 - 48 hours — 72 hours:  -40%

+Assignments submitted more than 72 hours late will not be accepted.
 This does not apply to reading responses; there is a zero-tolerance for late reading responses.

 ## regrading policy